FedericoFinocchiaro93/Pathfinder/README.md

 - **Local credentials** — Liferay email and password stay in the browser, transmitted only to the portal
 - **Local API keys** — LLM provider keys are stored in localStorage
 - **No telemetry** — zero data sent to third-party servers
-- **LLM rules** — 12 behavioral rule blocks injected at runtime, preventing the AI from exposing technical details, inventing data, or bypassing operational constraints
+- **LLM rules** — 22 behavioral rule blocks injected at runtime, preventing the AI from exposing technical details, inventing data, or bypassing operational constraints
+- **Feedback RAG** — positively rated Q&A pairs are injected into the system prompt so the LLM learns from approved answers

 ---